 Notice of the meeting will be sent with a copy of the Departmental Report 10 days before the Committee Meeting.
 A listing of the reports to be considered by the Committee is advertised in the Ottawa Citizen and Le Droit on the Thursday of the week before the Committee meeting.
 The Departmental Reports are also available via the City's website one week before the Committee meeting.

-For Plans of Subdivision, Condominium Applications and Site Plan Control Approvals, under the authority of the General Manager (Director), the Delegated Authority Report, including the conditions of approval, is sent electronically to the Ward Councillor and applicant for concurrence before signing by the General Manager (Director) or their delegate.
+For Plans of Subdivision and Condominium Applications, the Delegated Authority Report, including the conditions of approval, is sent electronically to the Ward Councillor and applicant for concurrence before signing by the General Manager (Director) or their delegate.
 If the Councillor and applicant agree with the recommendation, the report is signed.

-For certain applications, including Site Plan Control Approvals (under the authority of the assigned staff), Lifting of 30 cm Reserves, Lifting of Part Lot Control, Lifting of a Holding By-law, Road Closures, or Antenna System Reviews, the Delegated Authority Report is signed without a requirement for review by the Ward Councillor.
+For certain applications, including Site Plan Control Approvals, Lifting of 30 cm Reserves, Lifting of Part Lot Control, Lifting of a Holding By-law, Road Closures, or Antenna System Reviews, the Delegated Authority Report is signed without a requirement for review by the Ward Councillor.
 Notice of the decision is sent to the Ward Councillor and to those who submitted comments on the application or who requested to be notified of the decision.

 For Lifting of a Holding Zone, notice of the decision (Notice of Intent to Pass a By-law) is sent to every landowner to which the By-law would apply and to every person or public body who requested to be notified or it is advertised in the Ottawa Citizen and Le Droit if the Holding By-law applies to a large geographical area and there are numerous landowners.